thegiftofgabes/10-spellblades/procedure.md

 Consumption, exhaustion.
 Exploited by the powers you wield because wielding that power makes you beholden to Power Structures that seek self-preservation above all, and that do not seek your well-being, you are now a shade of whom you once were.

-You are a Witness, and you've come to pen the tale your own slow, certain demise.
+You are a Witness, and you've come to relay the tale your own slow, certain demise.

-When you reveal your own Blasphemy or Ruin, check which option fits the matter at hand and reveal what happened.
+Each time you reveal a Blasphemy or Ruin, check which option fits the matter at hand and reveal what happened.
 Each option is only valid once.

 ## Blasphemy